alexmuller/alex.mullr.net/readme.markdown

 ## Development ##

-Run:

-    $ jekyll --auto --server

-...and the site will be available at `localhost:4000`.
+Use `jekyll` from the command line to make the site available locally.

 ## Deploying ##

 To just update existing files and add new ones:

-    $ rake rsync:refresh
+    $ rake rsync:update

 To delete everything and upload a fresh compiled site: